-- If you wear glasses please bring your reading and distance glasses. - If you are a contact lens user please bring your contact lens cases and any other equipment that you might need to store your contact lenses, which will need to be removed during your eye examination.
-Alternatively bring a spare pair of glasses. - Sun glasses for when you leave.
-The hospital atrium is very bright and if you need to have drops to dilate the pupil of your eye, sunglasses will help prevent the bright light from hurting your eyes.
-You should also consider having someone with you to ensure you can get home safely in case your sight is still blurred after your appointment.
-Due to limited space in the waiting area we ask patients to restrict the number of people accompanying them to one wherever possible.
+- If you wear glasses, please bring your current reading and distance glasses. - If you are a contact lens user, please bring your contact lens cases and any other equipment that you might need to store your contact lenses, which will need to be removed during your eye examination.
+Alternatively bring a spare pair of glasses. - Sunglasses for when you leave.
+The hospital atrium is very bright and if you need to have drops to dilate the pupil of your eye, sunglasses may make you more comfortable.